Tu Chung-hsun: Early life and career

 Tu Chung-hsun was the only son of Government Information Office employee Tu Yi-fang.
 In 1960, Tu Chung-hsun graduated from Soochow University, and was conscripted into the Republic of China Armed Forces.
 In May of the following year, the elder Tu was promoted to a division directorship within the GIO.
 Tu Chung-hsun worked for the GIO for five years following the end of his military service, and developed an interest in film production.

 When Tu was 29, he married the 18 year-old Feng Ho-hua.
 His father helped Tu find a job at Union Film Company, through which he was introduced to King Hu and assisted in the production of Dragon Inn and A Touch of Zen.
 Tu also worked for Taiwan Television.
 In 1969, Tu was promoted at the Union Film Company, becoming a film director.
-At Union, Tu and Hu Po-ping co-wrote a war film.
+At Union, Tu and Hu Po-ping co-wrote a war film, City Called Dragon, alternately titled Ten Days in Dragon City.
 Set during the Jin–Song wars, it was released on 20 November 1970, and won Hsu Feng Best New Actress at the 9th Golden Horse Awards.
 Throughout the 1970s, Tu directed several more films, and became known as one of the "four great young directors" alongside Chang Mei-chun, Wang Shih-cheng, and Lee Jung-chih.